jasimrazi/jasimrazi/README.md

 # 💫 About Me:
-Aspiring data analyst<br>Proficient in Python and SQL<br>Passionate about discovering insights and telling stories through data<br>Interested in data-driven solutions to real-world problems<br>Avid learner through online courses and projects
+∙ Aspiring data analyst<br>Proficient in Python and SQL<br> ∙ Passionate about discovering insights and telling stories through data<br> ∙ Interested in data-driven solutions to real-world problems<br>Avid learner through online courses and projects

 ## 🌐 Socials: